-“TESLA” is set during Nikola Tesla’s life between the years 1880 and 1942, mostly in New York, the place he called home.
-Its style blends the Gilded Age with the march of the Industrial Revolution, in Steampunk and multimedia grandeur to bring to life the dynamic epoch that shaped the modern world as we know it.
+“TESLA” is set during Nikola Tesla’s life between the 1850s and the 1940s, mostly in New York, the city he called home.
+Its style blends the Gilded Age with the march of the Industrial Revolution; a multimedia grandeur brings to life the dynamic epoch that shaped the modern world as we know it.

-He intuited a secret of the Universe and discovered the Rotary Magnetic Field, enabling him to invent the Polyphase Induction Motor, the revolutionary motor still used universally today.
-It’s the very same device that powered both Niagara Falls and all of namesake Tesla Motors’ cutting-edge electric cars.
+Tesla invented the Polyphase Induction Motor, the revolutionary motor still used universally today.
+It’s the very same device that harnessed the energy of Niagara Falls and today powers all of Tesla Motors’ cutting-edge electric cars.
 He can be credited with remote control, robotics, the first x-rays, fluorescent light, neon, and radar.
 He saw ahead a hundred years and not only envisioned radio, television, and wireless communication, but also the World Wide Web, solar power, the smart phone, Google, and Skype.
 Could it be he saw ahead a hundred more as he envisioned and insisted to his dying day, the yet-to-be reality of wireless power?
 If Tesla’s had been given life, who knows – our grandparents might have had cell phones in their day!

 “TESLA” is the story of a man whose time to be discovered has come.
 This chronicle is an intimate view inside of a soul, a journey through hopes and dreams, as well as defeat.
 A character-driven drama and the quintessential story of the visionary wizard that is Nikola Tesla, it is a saga of optimism, drive, greed, power, and, of love.
 It is told as a musical because the unique form allows the imagination to soar and the soul to feel – a form that is, by nature, experiential so that the story of Nikola Tesla can be felt, so he can be remembered and acknowledged for all he gave to us.